marcus-jw/Targeted-Manipulation-and-Deception-in-LLMs/README.md

 In our setup we use five LLMs (which can be the same model):
 - The agent model: this is the model we are testing and will do expert iteration on
 - The user model: this model provides the user's responses, typically character dialogue.
-- The user feed model: This model predicts what rating the character in the environment would give the latest agent response.
+- The user feedback model: This model predicts what rating the character in the environment would give the latest agent response.
 This is the signal which determines what we will train on for KTO.
 - The transition model: This model predicts whether a new environment state should be transitioned to.
 - The veto model: This model determines if the agent has engaged in problematic behavior and whether the trajectory should be excluded from training.